Term Dates

 Leave of Absence

-Students Finish | Thursday 10th April 2025 at 12:45pm |
+Students Finish for Christmas | Friday 12th December 2025 at 1pm |

 The Academy is closed to students on the following days:

-Monday 6th January 2025
+Monday 1st September 2025

 Please be aware that on occasion, dates may need to alter slightly, we will endeavour to notify you in good time should this happen.

-Half-term | Monday 26th May to Friday 30th May 2025 |
+Half-term Holiday | Monday 16th February to Friday 20th February 2026 |

 The Academy is closed to students on the following days:

-Monday 5th May 2025
+Monday 5th January 2026

 Please be aware that on occasion, dates may need to alter slightly, we will endeavour to notify you in good time should this happen.

-- Half-term holiday: Monday 25th May to Friday 29th May 2026
+Half-term Holiday | Monday 25th May to Friday 29th May 2026 |

-- Bank Holiday: Monday 4th May 2026
+Monday 4th May 2026

 Academy Day